SiliconLabsSoftware/bluetooth_applications/bluetooth_fir_sensor_mlx90632/README.md

 - 1x [IrThermo 3 Click - MLX90632 FIR sensor](https://www.mikroe.com/ir-thermo-3-click)
 - 1x smartphone running the 'Simplicity Connect' mobile app

+---

 ## Connections Required ##

 The IrThermo 3 Click board supports MikroBus; therefore, it can connect easily to the MikroBus header of the BGM220 Explorer Kit.
 Be sure that the 45-degree corner of the IrThermo board matches the 45-degree white line of the Silicon Labs Explorer Kit.
 The Power LED on IrThermo 3 Click board will light when the kit is powered.

 ![hardware connection](image/hardware_connect.png)

+---

 ## Setup ##

 To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.

-*NOTE**:
+> [!NOTE]
+>

-- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+> - Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
+>

-- SDK Extension must be enabled for the project to install the required components.
+> - SDK Extension must be enabled for the project to install the required components. nabled for the project to install the required components.

 ### Create a project based on an example project ###